-PALANTIR adopts the linear and plan-driven process models to deliver semi-automatic IR model [30], especially designed to mitigate the capital expenditures (CAPEX) as the main constraint of adapting effective IR strategies in highly dynamic and dense socio-technical environments [31]; with situational awareness as the main complexity in both large industry and SME/ME environments.
+PALANTIR adopts the linear and plan-driven process models to deliver a semi-automatic IR model [18], especially designed to mitigate the capital expenditures (CAPEX) as the main constraint of adapting effective IR strategies in highly dynamic and dense socio-technical environments [19]; with situational awareness as the main complexity in both large industry and SME/ME environments.
 It consists of sequential stages.
-In the first stage, Prepare, the security operators (or SOC teams) prepare the target environment by building the requisite technological toolkits, response processes, and governance structures (e.g. policies, accountability).
-To mitigate the CAPEX PALANTIR provides Risk Analysis Framework, which exploits similarity of business and already report threats (threat sharing mechanism) to: i) personalize process for the targeted entity and ii) minimize the cost of the process specifically when targeting MEs/SMEs.
+In the first stage, Prepare, the security operators (or SOC teams) prepare the target environment by building the requisite technological toolkits, response processes, and governance structures (e.g., policies, accountability).
+To mitigate the CAPEX PALANTIR provides the Risk Analysis Framework, which exploits similarity of business and already reported threats (threat sharing mechanism) to: i) personalise the process for the targeted entity and ii) minimise the cost of the process specifically when targeting SMEs/MEs.
 Once an incident is detected by PALANTIR's Security Orchestration components (second stage, Identify), the PALANTIR's IR platform automatically triggers a policy, predefined in stage 1, to contain the incident from causing further impact to the organization.
-To deliver the platform, PALANTIR adopts the concept of Decision Support Systems (DSS) and existing, open source frameworks such as: TheHive [37], MIG [38], AlienVault [39], Cyphon [40], and SIFT [41].
+To deliver the platform, PALANTIR adopts the concept of Decision Support Systems (DSS) and existing open-source frameworks such as: TheHive [24], MIG [25], AlienVault [26], Cyphon [27], and SIFT [28].
 In the case of high severity incidents, this step may involve taking mission critical systems offline.
-Since, in the step 3, Eradication, the IR team to identify and remove the root cause of the incident (e.g. malware in organizational networks and systems), the DSS must implement messaging system to alter the targeted stakeholders (i.e. admin, operator, owner, etc.) and provide means to analyse and 'visualize' the incident.
-After the threat or incident was completely handled the IR engine must allow the IR teams to restore IT services to their routine operations in stage 4, Recovery.
+Since, in stage 3, Eradication, the IR team identifies and removes the root cause of the incident (e.g., malware in organizational networks and systems), the DSS must implement a messaging system to alert the targeted stakeholders (i.e., admin, operator, owner, etc.) and provide a means to analyse and 'visualise' the incident.
+After the threat or incident was completely handled, the IR engine must allow the IR teams to restore IT services to their routine operations in stage 4, Recovery.
 Finally, in stage 5, Follow up, the IR teams can reflect on the incident handling experience where 'lessons learned' are incorporated into standard operating procedures.
-The IR teams can also exploit threat sharing process to improve polices by exploiting successful polices already deployed in production environments and also to contribute with their solutions and strategies.
+The IR teams can also exploit the threat sharing process to improve policies by exploiting successful policies already deployed in production environments and also to contribute with their solutions and strategies.